sal2049/ANIS/README.md

   **Connect.
 Play.
 Thrive.**

-  *Meet Hoopoe, your sports companion!
+  *Meet ANIS انيس , your sports companion!
 ANIS brings athletes together to discover, create, and join sports activities in their community.*
 </div>

 ## 🏆 The Idea Behind ANIS